shaunmcarmody/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+  Client-side routing is done on the client in the browser, once the initial request has loaded it allows the user to browser different paths in the application without page reloads.
+Server-side routing on the other hand should be quicker to load up initially but then requires a page reloads when the user moves to a new path in the application.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  Post (C), Get (R), Put (U) and Delete (D).

 - [ ] Mention three tools we can use to make AJAX requests.

+  Fetch API, Axios and XMLHttpRequest

 ## Project Set Up